Paulo Sérgio (footballer, born 1968): CFR Cluj

 On 28 October 2012, Paulo Sérgio was appointed at CFR Cluj in Romania, after the Liga I team failed to reach an agreement with compatriot Sérgio Conceição.

 He managed to lead the side to the Europa League knockout phase, but the year 2013 started badly with seven consecutive games without a win; thus, he was sacked on 13 April.

 APOEL

-On 20 May 2013, Paulo Sérgio signed a one-year contract with reigning Cypriot champions APOEL FC.
-He made his debut against NK Maribor at GSP Stadium on 31 July in a 1–1 first leg draw in the third qualifying round of the 2013–14 UEFA Champions League, with the tie being lost on the away goals rule.
+On 20 May 2013, Paulo Sérgio signed a one-year contract with reigning Cypriot champions APOEL.
+He made his debut against NK Maribor at the GSP Stadium on 31 July in a 1–1 first leg draw in the third qualifying round of the 2013–14 UEFA Champions League, with the tie being lost on the away goals rule.
 On 17 August he won his first trophy with his new club, after a 1–0 victory over Apollon Limassol in the Super Cup.

 On 4 October 2013, APOEL parted company with Paulo Sérgio, who spent less than five months in charge of the team and managed just three wins in 11 matches.